Magnb/DemandResponseExercise/README.md

 Bash (for Unix-like systems): The script uses Bash commands to start the .NET projects on Unix-like systems (macOS/Linux).

 ## Running the solution
-To start the InfluxDB, MongoDB and Kafka, start up the docker-containers via the docker-compose file Navigate to the directory containing the docker-compose.yml file and start up the containers:
+To start InfluxDB, MongoDB and Kafka, start up the docker-containers via the docker-compose file.
+Navigate to the directory containing the docker-compose.yml file and start up the containers:
 >docker-compose up --build

 To execute the microservices navigate to the run-all-microservices.sh script and execute it: